-Overall, the lifetime risk of developing colorectal cancer is: about 1 in 21 (4.7%) for men and 1 in 23 (4.4%) for women.
-This risk is slightly lower in women than in men.
-A number of other factors (described in Colorectal cancer risk factors) can also affect your risk for developing colorectal cancer.
+Overall, the lifetime risk of developing colorectal cancer is about 1 in 23 for men and 1 in 26 for women.
+However, each person's risk might be higher or lower than this, depending on their risk factors for colorectal cancer.

-Statistics related to survival among people with colorectal cancer are discussed in What are the survival rates for colorectal cancer, by stage?
+Statistics related to survival among people with colorectal cancer are discussed in Survival Rates for Colorectal Cancer.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Cancer Facts & Figures 2023.
 Atlanta, Ga: American Cancer Society; 2023.

 American Cancer Society.
 Colorectal Cancer Facts & Figures 2020-2022.
 Atlanta, Ga: American Cancer Society; 2020.

 Howlader N, Noone AM, Krapcho M, Miller D, Brest A, Yu M, Ruhl J, Tatalovich Z, Mariotto A, Lewis DR, Chen HS, Feuer EJ, Cronin KA (eds).
 SEER Cancer Statistics Review, 1975-2016, National Cancer Institute.
 Bethesda, MD, https://seer.cancer.gov/csr/1975_2016/, based on November 2018 SEER data submission, posted to the SEER web site, April 2019.